By Matt Chaney, for ChaneysBlog.com

 Fishbein identified mental illness as endemic in America but blamed “high-tension” society and factors such as child labor, which he labeled “a great menace to future citizens.”
 The possibility of a nationalized head-knocking dogma, perpetuated through rites like head-ramming football, sanctioned violence, wasn’t broached by Fishbein.

 Dr. Fishbein also schmoozed around football types since his days at University of Chicago, then featuring great teams of Amos Alonzo Stagg.
 Fishbein had known late coach Knute Rockne, who joked to Collier’s about a punch-drunk lineman for Notre Dame.
 Fishbein was friend of George Halas, NFL owner and Bears coach who designed a football helmet.
 Fishbein welcomed doctors of fledgling “sports medicine” to JAMA pages, having published their articles and letters since taking over editorial around 1920.
-A socialite, Fishbein enjoyed football games even if dropped at his college alma mater.
+A socialite, Fishbein enjoyed football games even though the sport had been dropped at his college alma mater.

 During holiday season of 1949, Dr. Fishbein watched a high-school football game in Chicago then informed a reporter of his stance on juvenile participation.
 His comments hit news wires on Dec.
 20, the day following remarks of Dr. William Brady.

 Fishbein of the AMA believed tackle football should be preserved for the Boomer Generation, including juveniles.
 “The number of deaths and permanent injuries do not warrant the elimination of the game from a high school athletic program,” he said.
 “In reality, basketball and boxing are much harder on youths than football.
 I believe boxing should be banned in high schools.”